 At the time of the McDonald’s hot coffee lawsuit, McDonald’s coffee was served at approximately 185° – almost 30° hotter than necessary to cause a serious burn in one second.

-This chart shows the difference between a first-degree, second-degree, and third-degree burn
+This chart shows the difference between first-degree, second-degree, and third-degree burns.

 How Much Did the McDonald’s Hot Coffee Jury Award?

 The jury awarded Liebeck $200,000 in compensatory damages but reduced this amount to $160,000 because they found her 20 percent at fault for spilling the coffee (not because she was driving a car).